kdst-team/continual-learning-pytorch/README.md

 # Class Incremental Learning Zoo - pytorch version
-Unofficial pytorch version of reproducing the method of class incremental learning (Working) in classification
+Unofficial pytorch version of reproducing the method of class incremental learning (Working) in classification. </br>
+Original code is from [repo](https://github.com/3neutronstar/CIL-Zoo). <\br>

 Currently only CIFAR100 dataset is available.